la-haute-societe/craft-elasticsearch/README.md

 # Elasticsearch plugin for Craft CMS 3.x

-Bring the power of Elasticsearch to you Craft 3 CMS project.
+Bring the power of Elasticsearch to your Craft 3 CMS project.

 ![Plugin screenshot](resources/img/plugin-screenshot.png)